AI-Project-2022/TikTok_bias/README.md

 # TikTok_bias

 This is a test.
-Hello this is me hahaha
+Great stuff!